-Choose low sodium versions or alternatives of your favorite foods Prepare your own foods.
-Use the low-salt resources found on page 11 of this section.
+5. Choose low sodium versions or alternatives of your favorite foods

+Prepare your own foods.
+Use the low-salt resources found on page 14.
 According to the Centers for Disease Control, more than 40% of the sodium we eat each day comes from only 10 types of food.